VRViewportPose/VRViewportPose/README.md

 ### A. Stimuli

 We collected the viewport pose for desktop, headset, and phone-based virtual reality (VR), with open-source VR games with different scene complexities from Unity store, containing 1 indoor (Office [1]) and 2 outdoor (Viking Village [2], Lite [3]) scenarios.
 In desktop VR, rotational and translational movements are made using the mouse and up arrow key.
-The poses in headset VR are collected with a standalone Oculus Quest 2, where rotational and translational movements are made by moving the head and by using the controller thumbstick.
-In the phone-based VR, in-lab experiment uses Pixel 2 XL with Android 9, and rotational and translational movements are made by moving the motion-sensor-equipped phone and by tapping on the screen using one finger.
+The poses in the headset VR are collected with a standalone Oculus Quest 2, where rotational and translational movements are made by moving the head and by using the controller thumbstick.
+The poses in the phone-based VR are collected with Google Pixel 2 XL with Android 9, and rotational and translational movements are made by moving the motion-sensor-equipped phone and by tapping on the screen using one finger.

 <p align="center">
      <img src="https://github.com/VRViewportPose/VRViewportPose/blob/main/Stimuli.png" width = "800" height = "250" hspace="0"/>